tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 Read through comments in the JS file, and try to understand the code.
 You can now make changes to the code.

 ### TODO: 1 Test Your Understanding
+Make the following changes in the  `ex1.js` file.
 1. Cannot:
 - Have any global variables at all
 - Delete or combine any function declarations
-- Create any new functions (except IIFEs -- hint!)
+- Create any new functions
 - Rearrange the order of declarations

 2. Can/must:
 - Declare extra variables (as long as they're not global)
 - Modify (in-place) function declaration/initialization
-- Add/remove statements/expressions (IIFEs, return, params, etc)
+- Add/remove statements/expressions (return, params, etc)
 - Make the fewest changes possible

 As you edit the file in C9 you have to save once in a while.
 To view the new version simply refresh the web browser tab running your web page.